-I have changed the departure date so many times – it was originally end of February and then I had postponed it to March, then April and then May and now I’m back to my initial departure date — at the moment I am starting look for flights departing Toronto on March 3 2020.
+I have changed my departure date so many times – it was originally end of February and then I had postponed it to March, then April and then May and now I’m back to my initial departure date — at the moment I am starting look for flights departing Toronto on March 3 2020.

 While I have no itinerary per se – what I do have is an idea of how I’d like to travel so that I can have meet up friends who plan on visiting and get an idea of costs (I am traveling on a set budget).